 Women's Ministry: Showers of Blessings

 LifeTalk in Frisco is a pregnancy resource center that helps counsel women who are pregnant and unsure of the life ahead of them.
-After a mom decides to keep the baby and gets to the point of delivery, Frisco First women’s ministry hosts a shower of blessings for her.
+After a mom decides to keep the baby and gets close to delivery, Frisco First women’s ministry hosts a shower of blessings for her.
 Women from the church attend the shower, providing lunch and gifts for the mom.
 Our goal is to make sure this mom is not alone after making such a brave choice.
 The soon-to-be momma usually walks away with a car full of diapers, clothes, and necessities such as a baby bed and car seat.
 However, the greatest gift she receives is knowing that there is a spiritual family who supports and loves her with the grace of Jesus.

 Keeping Men Connected